Hjain518/Frontend-UI/README.md

 # Mercor Frontend project
-Recruitment task for Frontend developer role at Mercor
+Task for Frontend developer at Mercor